jamiekohkitmin/computing-work-1/README.md

 welcome to this interesting profile

-i like eating and sleeping
+i like eating and sleeping :')

-click here for educational stuff